mattborn/starter-2023/readme.md

 ## Version now.0

-A weird, no-too-serious behavior draft:
+A weird, not-too-serious behavior draft:

 1. A way to catalog and distinguish the idea
 2. Put in Firebase